vijaynchakole/Proof-Of-Concept-POC-Project/Crawl popular website IMDb(Internet Movie Database)/README.md

-### Project - Crawl popular websites IMDb (Internet Movie Database) and create a database of Indian movie celebrities containing their images and personality traits.
+### Project - Crawl popular website IMDb (Internet Movie Database) and create a database of Indian movie celebrities containing their images and personality traits.

 **plan of attack** :